On Using Hamiltonian Monte Carlo Sampling for Reinforcement Learning Problems in High-dimension: Additional Experimental Details for Benchmark Control Tasks

-Let $\theta$, $\dot{\theta}$ be the angle and angular velocity of the pole, respectively.
-Let $x$, $\dot{x}$ be the position and linear velocity of the cart, respectively.
-Let $a$ be the control force applied to the cart.
-Then, by defining $m$, $M$, $l$ and $g$ as the mass of the pole, mass of the cart, length of the pole and gravitational acceleration, respectively, the dynamics of cart-pole system can be expressed as
+\paragraph{Cartpole} Let $\theta$, $\dot{\theta}$ be the angle and angular velocity of the pole, respectively.
+Similarly, let $x$, $\dot{x}$ be the position and linear velocity of the cart, respectively.
+Then, by letting $a$ denote the control force applied to the cart, the dynamics of cart-pole system \cite{6313077} can be expressed as

+where, $m$, $M$, $l$ and $g$ represent the mass of the pole, mass of the cart, length of the pole and the gravitational acceleration, respectively.